mathieusalz/Deep-Learning-Hate/ReadMe.md

 - **--langImbal**
 If passed, enables language imbalance handling.
 Default is True.

-can be set using command line arguments.
-Files **main_confidence.py** and **tuning2.py** can also be run as scripts, however, the later does not take in command line arguments (as it does a hyperparameter sweep).
+The file **tuning.py** can also be run as script, however, it does not take in command line arguments (as it does a hyperparameter sweep).